UESTC-REVERIE/Tetris/README.md

 # Tetris
-Just a little project of Tetris for testing
+Just a little project of Tetris *By easyX* for testing ♆
-*By easyX*